-Step 2 - The Rehab Need-To-Knows
+Step 2 - The Day To Day Inside A Clinic

 Rehab clinics are not hospitals with shared wards - you'd normally have your own room in the clinic for the length of your stay.
 Some clinics also offer shared rooms - although this has become less common since the advent of coronavirus.

-- Can I see a virtual tour of the clinic, before committing?
+- Can I arrange a visit to the clinic, to look around, without obligation, before committing?

 A Word About Covid-19

-Step 3 - Planning The Financials Of Rehab
+Step 3 - Rehab On A Budget

 If you're tempted to opt for the cheapest clinic straight away, think twice.